dscc-admin-ch/lomas/CONTRIBUTING.md

 To ensure code quality and consistency, we perform several checks using various tools.
 Below is a list of the checks that are performed by the `run-linter` command:

 - **Code Formatting:** We use `black` to automatically format the code.
-- **Code Style and Static Analysis**: We use flake8 to verify formatting and perform static code.
+- **Code Style and Static Analysis**: We use ruff to verify formatting and perform static code.
 - **Static Type Checking**: We use mypy for static type checking.
 Note that both the server and the client have their own pyproject.toml files with configs to ignore specific warnings.
 - **Additional Static Analysis**: We use pylint for further static analysis.
 Note that both the server and the client have their own config in their respective pyproject.toml files to ignore specific warnings.
 - **Automatic docstring linter formatting**: We use pydocstringformatter for automatically formatting docstring following PEP257 recommandations.
-- **Import statement reordering**: We use isort to perform this task.
+- **Import statement reordering**: We use ruff to perform this task.

 There should be no error or warning when calling `run-linter`, otherwise the linting github action will fail.
 All configurations are in